 - Should be an on-campus faculty or staff member that helps to provide advice, direction, and support for your new organization

 Step 3.
 Complete Application for Recognition

-Following your attendance at the New Student Organization Info Session, an e-mail with the application link will be sent.
+Following your viewing of the Starting a New Student Organization Presentation, you will be given a URL to complete an online application for your organization.
 The President or Treasurer should complete this application.